Leadership and Management at Barney's

 Our ministry equippers team is made up of leaders from within our Barney’s community who all give sacrificially and voluntarily of their time (at least a day a week) to encourage and equip many within our community to grow as disciples and missionary leaders.
 Many of our ministry equippers lead missional communities and huddles, which help us all to be God’s missionary people, seeing lives transformed.
 Below are the current members of the ministry equippers team.

 Mission Support Team

-The mission support team work alongside Andy to oversee important practical and logistical aspects of our life together, including overseeing finances, building and equipment and compliance issues (such as insurance, health and safety etc.) Current members of the Mission Support Team are: Andy Goodacre, Gabi Dunn, Stefan Wagner, Thomas Macqueen, Josh Brooks.
+The mission support team work alongside Andy to oversee important practical and logistical aspects of our life together, including overseeing finances, building and equipment and compliance issues (such as insurance, health and safety etc.) Current members of the Mission Support Team are: Andy Goodacre, Gabi Dunn, Michael Valk, Stefan Wagner, Thomas Macqueen, Josh Brooks.